brianhie/secure-dti/docs/demo.md

 # Secure DTI Demo

+This tutorial walks through the steps outlined in `demo.sh` and gives a good overview of all stages of the Secure DTI pipeline.
+Read on!

 ## Data set

 We created a very small drug-target interaction data set by subsampling three very different drug targets from the much larger [STITCH data set](http://stitch.embl.de/): ABL1, a tyrosine kinase target for chronic myeloid leukemia; HMGCR, the rate limiting enzyme in cholesterol synthesis; and OPRM1, the mu 1 opioid receptor.